This article about Tier 4 visa work restrictions was published by the Great British Mag content team on 23 November, 2018

 He points out “Working 20 hours per week doesn’t allow us to gain experience in our chosen profession if we also need to find part-time work to support ourselves.”

-So, what happens if you break the rules?
+So, you might be asking yourself, what happens if I break my tier 4 visa conditions?
 Well officially you can be asked to leave the UK.
 But trying to find out how many students have been deported is virtually impossible.
 We asked the UK Visas and Immigration, a branch of the Home Office, responsible for policing visas but they declined to answer our questions about how many students they have deported and how they police the restriction.

 The Home Office declined to answer questions about how student visas are regulated once the student is inside the UK, or whether there’s data on student deportations.